Top Microsoft 365 Security Concerns & How To Overcome Them

 • Implement file blocking to prevent the execution of files that contain malicious macros.

-• Use anti-malware software to detect and remove malicious macros.
+• Use malware protection software to detect and remove malicious macros.

 • Educate employees on the risks of opening suspicious documents and how to report them to IT.